hashicorp/terraform-provider-google/website/docs/r/sql_database_instance.html.markdown

 * `verify_server_certificate` - (Optional) True if the master's common name value is checked during the SSL handshake.

+The optional `restore_backup_context` block supports:
+**NOTE:** Restoring from a backup is an imperative action and not recommended via Terraform.
+Adding or modifying this block during resource creation/update will trigger the restore action after the resource is created/updated.

+* `backup_run_id` - (Required) The ID of the backup run to restore from.

+* `instance_id` - (Optional) The ID of the instance that the backup was taken from.
+If left empty, this instance's ID will be used.

+* `project` - (Optional) The full project ID of the source instance.`

 ## Attributes Reference